-The Polluted Newark Bay
+The Polluted Perimeter of The Newark Bay and it’s Environmental Injustice Effects

 My name is Alexandra and I am a graduate student at New Jersey Institute of Technology studying toward my Master of Science in Architecture with a focus on sustainability.
 Being a student studying in Newark, New Jersey for the past 5 years, I decided to focus my project on the environmental injustice there, specifically with a focus on contaminated water and the Newark Bay.